jaylenwang7/jaylenwang7.github.io/_teaching/teaching-es155.md

 location: "Cambridge, MA"
 ---

 ES 155 is the introductory systems and control class at Harvard.
+The class covers topics ranging from system modeling (with state-space representation), to stability analysis, to feedback controller design (PID controllers).
+I had the pleasure of working with Professors Li Na and Yue Lu.

+### What I did (virtually):
+* Ran office hours for the problem sets
+* Attended classes to help facilitate discussion in breakout rooms and to help students work through in-class exercises